kdubbels/kdubbels.github.io/_posts/2017-05-26-functional-pipeline-method-chain.markdown

 categories: jekyll update
 ---

-Chapter Three.
-Back on the Chain Gang
+1. Back on the Chain Gang

 Everything so far is building toward my own deeper appreciation of the functional paradigm.